-- Three specialist governance committees have been constituted to assist the board in meeting its oversight responsibilities, with each committee chaired by an independent non-executive director.
-These are the audit and risk; human capital (commonly known as the remuneration and nominations; and social and ethics committees.
+- Three specialist governance committees have been constituted to assist the board in meeting its oversight responsibilities.
+These are the audit and risk; human capital (commonly known as the remuneration and nominations); and social, ethics and transformation committees.

 - The audit committee members are elected annually by shareholders

-- Diversity among the directors enhances the quality of decision-making at board level.
-Currently 50% of the non-executive directors are black and 33% are female.
+- The board recognises that diversity among the directors enhances the quality of decision-making at board level.
 The board has adopted a board diversity policy and aims to adhere to the recommendations set out therein.

 - The group’s remuneration policy and implementation report are proposed to shareholders for a non-binding advisory vote at each annual general meeting.